NSTiwari/Sketch2Vid/README.md

 ## Pre-requisites:

 1. Google Cloud SDK [(gcloud CLI)](https://cloud.google.com/sdk/docs/install) installed for authentication.
+   a.
+Go to terminal/command prompt and enter the command: `gcloud init` and choose the project ID.
+   b.
+Enter the following commandg to set a default login: `gcloud auth application-default login`.
-2. Access to Veo 3.
+3. Access to Veo 3.
    > **NOTE**
    > Veo 3 is still in limited preview.